1. The First Anglo-Burmese War began in __________.

 Explanation: He was exiled to Ratnagiri after 1885 annexation.

-91. The Treaty of Sugauli reduced Nepal’s boundaries but allowed it to remain:
+91. The Treaty of Sugauli reduced Nepal’s boundaries but allowed it to remain__________.

 A) A British colony